Huntingdon Life Sciences

-HLS has two facilities in the UK (Huntingdon, Cambridgeshire and Eye, Suffolk), one in the USA (East Millstone, New Jersey) and an office in Japan (Tokyo).
+HLS had two facilities in the UK (Huntingdon, Cambridgeshire and Eye, Suffolk), one in the USA (East Millstone, New Jersey) and an office in Japan (Tokyo).

+The company was one of the largest participants in the international primate trade and has been criticized for its animal testing practices, most specifically animal testing on non-human primates as well as on beagles.
+The Stop Huntingdon Animal Cruelty campaign was formed with the goal of shutting down the company due to animal rights violations.

 History

 Huntingdon Life Sciences was founded in the UK in 1951 as Nutrition Research Co.
 Ltd., a commercial organisation that initially focused on nutrition, veterinary, and biochemical research.
-The original facilities were split over two locations; the main offices were within Cromwell House in the town of Huntingdon, Cambs, UK; and the main laboratories were at the Hartford Field Station (just over a mile away).
+The original facilities were split over two locations; the main offices were within Cromwell House in the town of Huntingdon; and the main laboratories were at the Hartford Field Station, just over a mile away.
 It then became involved with pharmaceuticals, food additives, and industrial and consumer chemicals.
 In 1959 it changed its name to Nutritional Research Unit Ltd. The company benefited in the early 1960s from increased government regulatory testing requirements, especially in the pharmaceutical industry.
-In 1964 it was acquired by the U.S. medical supply firm of Becton Dickinson.
+In 1964, it was acquired by Becton Dickinson.

 In April 1983, Becton Dickinson created Huntingdon Research Centre PLC.
 It then offered four million American depositary receipts (ADRs) for sale at $15 each, representing the company's entire interest in Huntingdon.
 In 1985, as it began to expand its operations, the company changed its name to Huntingdon International Holdings plc.
-In that year it established Huntingdon Analytical Services Inc. to conduct business in the United States.
+That year, it established Huntingdon Analytical Services Inc. to conduct business in the United States.

-To augment its CRO business, Huntingdon acquired Minnesota's Twin City Testing Laboratory Inc. and affiliated companies in 1985, followed by the acquisition of Nebraska Testing Corporation in 1986; Travis Laboratories and Kansas City Test Laboratory Inc. in 1989; and Southwestern Laboratories, Inc. in 1990.
+To augment its CRO business, Huntingdon acquired Minnesota's Twin City Testing Laboratory and affiliated companies in 1985, followed by the acquisition of Nebraska Testing Corporation in 1986; Travis Laboratories and Kansas City Test Laboratory Inc. in 1989; and Southwestern Laboratories, Inc. in 1990.
 Huntingdon also diversified its operations, primarily in the United States, becoming involved in engineering and environmental services.